roycetech/applescript-core/README.md

 * Common utilities for string, list, and dictionary.
 * Unit testing

-Will use a monorepo approach for the project structure.
+This project uses a monorepo approach for the project structure.

 Demo(Images, Video Links, Live Demo Links)